Why owner-side governance

 What’s missing today

-Owner-side governance replaces substitutes with structured control, applied where exposure actually sits.
+Owner-side governance replaces these substitutes with structured, independent control, applied where exposure actually sits, and maintained across the full asset lifecycle.

 Let’s start a governance conversation